 TTM: trailing 12 months

-While Webster Financial Corporation's payout ratio might seem fairly standard, it's worth remembering that Webster Financial Corporation may be investing much of the rest of its net profits in future growth.
+While Webster Financial Corporation's payout ratio might seem low, this can signify that Webster Financial Corporation is investing more in its future growth.

 Webster Financial Corporation's shares were split on a 2:1 basis on 14 April 1998.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Webster Financial Corporation shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Webster Financial Corporation shares which in turn could have impacted Webster Financial Corporation's share price.